 Agroforestry should not be thought of as a set of practices that take land out of production.
 Instead, agroforestry is a set of practices that responsibly weaves together production and stewardship.
 There are many economic benefits to incorporating agroforestry practices into agricultural landscapes.
 The five practices of agroforestry provide opportunities for generating income from a wide array of alternative products, ranging from edible nut and berry crops to diverse woody floral crops.
+Additionally, agroforestry practices provide valuable environmental services for landowners, such as soil and stream protection, wildlife habitat, and aesthetics at a low cost.
 Monitoring the economic costs and benefits from an agroforestry practice is essential for analyzing its economic success or failure.
 Economic budgeting provides a method for systematically tracking costs and revenues that are incurred on any productive enterprise.

 For most agroforestry practices, there are numerous incentive programs available that can help offset establishment costs.
 Federal income tax laws can also provide incentives in the form of increased deductions from taxable income and lower tax rates on certain types of income.
-This section will briefly discuss agroforestry from an economic perspective.
+This chapter will briefly discuss agroforestry from an economic perspective.